DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/log_collection.md

 ## Setup

-Follow the setup instructions from the [common setup documentation](./common_setup.md).

-## Send Logs
+To initialize the Datadog Flutter SDK for Logs, see [Setup][2].

-After initializing Datadog with a `LoggingConfiguration`, you can use the default instance of `logs` to send logs to Datadog.
+Once you have initialized the Datadog Flutter SDK with a `LoggingConfiguration` parameter, use the default instance of `logs` to send logs to Datadog.

 ```dart
 DatadogSdk.instance.logs?.debug("A debug message.");